tsjansen95/RRT-project/README.md

 # RRT-project
 Robot Arm Planning Using Rapidly-Exploring Random Trees

+Please read the RRT paper before running the application.
+The file is titled RRTpaper.pdf

 For running the program:

 - The src folder contains all necessary classes to run the project.